alexalag/YouTubeCompare/README.md

-# YouTubeCompare : Comparing Science Communication on YouTube
+# YouTubeCompare : A Comparative Study of Content and Audience Engagement

 This repository contains the code and analysis for our DH‑500 project at EPFL.
 We studied how **institutional YouTube channels** (EPFL, ETH Zürich, MIT, Stanford) differ from **independent science creators** (3Blue1Brown, Kurzgesagt, Walter Lewin, minutephysics) in the way they communicate science and how audiences respond to them.

 Our dataset includes **8,742 videos** published between **2008 and 2025**, collected through the YouTube Data API.

+The different analysis perfomed focus on the following research question :<br> *How does scientific content perform on YouTube depending on who produces it, and what distinguishes the communication strategies of the two groups?*

-We looked at engagement, video format, title vocabulary, thumbnail style, and how these elements evolved over time.
+Rather than treating popularity as a measure of scientific quality, we study it as an outcome of communication style.
+Thus, the analysis examines factors such as engagement, video format, title vocabulary, thumbnail style, and how these elements evolved over time.

 ---